 Fig.1.
 Schematic of how different levels of two model parameters, t* (trait threshold to competition) and ω, (width of competition kernels) alter the shape of a competitive kernel.

-Fig.1.
-Sample outcome of a simulation with (right panel) and without (left panel) using trait thresholds to competition.
+Fig.2.
+Sample outcome of a simulation with (right panel) and without (left panel) thresholds to competition.
 Figures L1 and R1 show trait evolution of 20 competing species 10000 generations.
 Figures L2 and R2 show the corresponding evolution in networks structures for three different time points (T=0, 5000, 10000).
 Each colored circle represents a single species and the circle size represents relative population size of that species.
 The black lines between circles/species represent the strength of competition between those species.

-Fig. 2.
+Fig. 3.
 Change in connectance with time.
 Each panel represents a combination of intraspecific variation (top) and threshold for competition (side).
 In each plot, different trajectories represent different omegas (width of competition).
 The variation in each trajectory is the standard deviation in means taken from 100 simulation in each panel.

-Fig. 3.
-Change in modularity with time.
+Fig. 4.
+Change in modularity (y-axis) with time (x-axis).
 Each panel represents a combination of intraspecific variation (top) and threshold for competition (bottom).
 In each plot, different trajectories represent different omega (width of competition).
 The variation in each trajectory is the standard deviation in means.

-Fig. 4.
-Change in mean nearest neighbor distance (MNND) with time.
+Fig. 5.
+Change in mean nearest neighbor distance (MNND, y-axis) with time (x-axis).
 Each panel represents a combination of intraspecific variation (top) and threshold for competition (bottom).
 In each plot, different trajectories represent different omega (width of competition).
 The variation in each trajectory is the standard deviation in means.

-Fig. 5.
+Fig. 6.
 Heatmap of expected modularity(left) and variance in modularity (right) of evolving competitive networks over 50000 generations of simulations.
 Means and variances of modularity values changing from generations 1000-50000 given fixed values of intraspecific variance values of all species (Y-axis) and threshold levels (X-axis).
 Rightmost value of threshold is so high that it represents an absence of any threshold to competition.